mesmerizedchild/mch-carousel/README.md

 * **Who is the author?**
     The author is an Italian guy enjoying life in Barcelona, and who recently embarked on the adventure of web development.
 This is his first publicly-available web project.
-    His mission is to deliver quality products, and thus tends to test thoroughly his software before releasing it.
+    His mission is to deliver quality products, and thus tests his software thoroughly before releasing it.
     He also believes that cooperation is key in any endavour, so please do send suggestions, ideas, [constructive] criticism, kudos and anything else, to his email address: [rg@mesmerizedchild.eu](mailto:rg@mesmerizedchild.eu), or give him a tweet at [@mesmerizedChild](https://twitter.com/mesmerizedChild).
 Also, do fork this project, log issues and feel free to create a pull request if you have an interesting addition [or bug fix!]

 ## Credits